yugms/spotify-song-parser/README.md

 Artists:
   <artist> / playlist1 playlist2 playlist3... !main_playlist (if you don't want that song to be in the main playlist)
 ```
-Currently you cannot disable not having a main playlist and the main playlist name must be "songs"
+Currently you cannot disable not having a main playlist (basically a playlist with all of your songs) and the main playlist name must be "songs"

 You also do not need to have 3 playlists per song, it can only be one if you want.